 In order to avoid clogging up the list with a dozen Iron Maiden records, we decided to focus on the absolute greatest LPs unveiled during NWOBHM’s peak years of vitality and importance, from 1980-82.

-Several bands released quality albums later on in that decade, but these rarely captured the genre’s evanescent mercurial spirit and blue-collar D.I.Y. approach, as you’ll see in above list of the Top 25 New Wave of British Heavy Metal Albums.
+Several bands released quality albums later on in that decade, but these rarely captured the genre's evanescent mercurial spirit and blue-collar D.I.Y. approach, as you'll see in the below list of the Top 25 New Wave of British Heavy Metal Albums.